 Friday, February 23rd, Live Nation and The Nile were host to Machine Head, Fear Factory, Orbit Culture, and Gates to Hell.

 Machine Head has been on a war path with their recent tour, and rightfully so.
-The 2023 tour was canceled due to visa problems, so when they announced the 2024 tour dates, they started to sell out fast.
+The 2023 tour was canceled due to visa problems, so when they announced the 2024 tour dates, shows started to sell out fast.
 The Nile was no different, as it was another sold-out night.
-The lineup for this tour was heavy on every level.
+The lineup for this tour was heavy on every level, from opener to headliner.
 It was a perfect night for slam dancing, head banging, and a non-stop mosh pit.
-Every band on this tour brings something different to the table.
+Every band on this tour brought something different to the table.

-Orbit Culture happened to be a new band to me, as I’ve never heard of them, and honestly, I feel stupid saying that.
-Being around since 2013, they have had several releases, and now I have to go back and start from the beginning!
-Orbit Culture is one of those bands that pulls you in with a tight grip and doesn’t let go until their set is done.
+Orbit Culture happened to be a completely new band to me, as I’ve never heard of them, and honestly, I feel stupid saying that.
+Being around since 2013, they have had several releases, and now I will be going back and starting their discography from the beginning.
+Orbit Culture is one of those bands whose music pulls you in with a tight grip and doesn’t let go until their set is done.
 It’s a non-stop war path of destruction and heaviness.
 The crowd and I couldn’t get enough of them.
 Every part of this band was on point, and as they exited the stage, the crowd was screaming for more.

 Fear Factory needs no introduction, and while the band is missing a key member, Milo, the new vocalist, has been impressive.
-Replacing Burton was never going to be an easy task, and while we all have opinions on the matter, with the fans showing up to witness the new Fear Factory, we are witnessing a rebirth!
-We’re still getting what we all loved about Fear Factory.
-Tonight was no different, and the set list we got was one of my favorites.
-Opening up the setlist strong with ‘Shock’, and ‘Edgecrusher’, and then ending with a couple favorites like ‘Demanufracture’, and ‘Replica’ it was the perfect ending.
-As everyone sang and screamed along, it showed that Milo doesn’t skip a beat, and everyone was just living in that moment the entire time Fear Factory was on stage.
-Dino comes alive while on stage, and we’re lucky to be able to still witness the impact that Dino has had and continues to have on the metal scene.
+Replacing Burton was never going to be an easy task, and while we all have opinions on the matter, fans showing up to witness this new version of Fear Factory demonstrates we are witnessing a rebirth.
+Despite the lineup change, we’re still getting what we loved about Fear Factory, and tonight was no different, and the set list we got was one of my favorites.
+Opening up the setlist strong with “Shock” and “Edgecrusher“, FF played through a lot of hits, and ended with a couple of my personal favorites “Demanufracture” and “Replica” to bring things to a perfect close.
+As everyone sang and screamed along, it showed that Milo doesn’t miss a beat, and everyone was just living in that moment the entire time Fear Factory was on stage.
+Dino comes alive while on stage, and we’re lucky to be able to still witness the impact that Dino has had, and continues to have, on the metal scene.
 While we’re still waiting for the new album from Fear Factory, we’ll keep taking all these live dates.

 Set list